-where to buy your xmas tree this year
+Where to buy your Christmas tree this year

 We know, we know, you can get a Christmas tree almost anywhere these days, but we’re all for making the experience a bit more special.
-And yes, some people will just grab the nearest tree at the last minute and others will have got on it early this year and have their trees already up and decorated.
-But if you’re like us and a *little* less organised, then you might appreciate this mini-guide to local Christmas tree farms and suppliers, some of whom make the whole tree-choosing-shebang a super-festive experience and others even deliver straight to your door…
+And yes, some people will just grab the nearest tree at the last minute and others will have got on it early and booked their trees already.
+But if you’re like us and somewhere in the middle, then you might appreciate this mini-guide to our favourite local Christmas tree farms and suppliers, some of whom make the whole tree-choosing shebang a super-festive experience…

 The Brighton Flower Company

-This friendly bunch will deliver a premium Nordmann fir tree to your local address seven days a week or you can pick up your tree from their shop on Western Road.
+This friendly bunch will deliver a premium Nordmann fir tree to your local address seven days a week (from 28th November) or you can pick up your tree from their shop on Western Road.
 It’s worth heading along to choose it yourself as it’s a lovely experience.
-And the trees are beautiful – lush green, bushy and symmetrical!
-Prices start at £30 for a small-but-perfectly-formed three-foot stunner.
-They also have a stunning DIY wreath kit, and we’d totally support you popping this pink-beribboned beauty in your basket, too.
+And the trees are beautiful – lush green, bushy and symmetrical.
+Prices start at £50 for a small-but-perfectly-formed three-footer.
+They also have a stunning DIY wreath kit.

 Pick up from 102 Western Road, Brighton, BN1 2AA, or you can have it delivered to your home for free

 Both sites are open every day from Friday 24th November until Wednesday 20th December, 9am – 5pm; dogs on a lead welcome

 Fox Hill Christmas Tree Farm

-We also love the Fox Hill experience if you like to spend hours picking out a tree that has *just* the right amount of sass.
+We also love the Fox Hill experience if you like to spend hours browsing the trees to pick one out that has *just* the right amount of sass.
 This family-run business in Haywards Heath has four different tree varieties, including everyone’s favourite, the Nordmann Fir.
 Looking for minimum hassle?
 They also sell freshly dug potted trees, container-grown trees, homemade wreaths and firewood.
-Prices start at £22 for a four-foot Norway spruce, going up to £165 for a whopping 14-foot Nordmann.
+Prices start at £26 for a four-foot Norway spruce, going up to £165 for a whopping 14-foot Nordmann.
 They do deliver locally, but Brighton is, sadly, not quite local enough to qualify.

 The Sussex Christmas Barn

-About a 30-minute drive from Brighton, and with expansive views over the South Downs, is the wonder that is the Sussex Christmas Barn, a converted 18th century barn.
-They’ve been selling trees (four varieties and pot-grown trees) sourced from the UK’s Infinity Christmas Trees for about three years now and they have some real beauties.
+About a 30-minute drive from Brighton, and with expansive views over the South Downs, you’ll find the wonder that is the Sussex Christmas Barn, a converted 18th century barn.
+They’ve been selling trees (four varieties and pot-grown trees) sourced from the UK’s Infinity Christmas Trees for about four years now and they have some real beauties.
 They pay attention to the symmetry here and each tree is graded for height and quality to make the decision process easier.
 Pot-grown trees are available from 1st November and cut trees from 18th November with prices starting at £27 for a Norway spruce.
-They also have a cafe (now outdoors for Covid reasons) selling hot and cold food, and they sell a huge variety of decorations, felt toys, lights and local produce, too.
+They also have a cafe with hot and cold food, and they sell a huge variety of decorations, felt toys, lights and local produce, too.
 You can order online, but you’ll need to collect from the barn; unfortunately, they don’t deliver.

 And if you’re looking for some extra decorations to hang on your new tree, check out the gorgeous Three Angels Christmas Brocante in Hove (25th – 26th November; they’ll also have trees), Blackout Brighton has a joyous selection of kitsch bauble joy.
 For all things foodie, check out the gorgeous glass ones at Cook Book Bake (they start at £4.50 – message them on Instagram to order or pop to their shop in Hove).
-The watermelon and the garlic have got our names on!
+The watermelon and the garlic have got our names on.
 Velvet in Hove also has a fabulous collection of sassy sparklers (we’ve got the leopard).
 If you’re after something more Brighton-y, head to the Royal Pavilion shop.
-And last, but by no means, are these hand-painted bauble-y works of art from Eat Pray Pedal and these personalised beauties from the Amyverse.
+And last, but by no means least, are these hand-painted bauble-y works of art from Eat Pray Pedal and these personalised beauties from the Amyverse.

-We’re getting our full festive on at BOTI Towers, so keep an eye out for the first of our gift guides this week!
+We’re getting our full festive on at BOTI Towers, so keep an eye out for the first of our gift guides coming soon!